soilwise-he/SoilWise-documentation/tech/docs/interfaces/uis.md

 ## Interfaces for end users

-### SoilWise Metadata Catalogue
+### SoilWise Finder (Metadata Catalogue)

 **Access point:** <https://repository.soilwise-he.eu/>

 This UI is currently the main access point for end users searching for resources harvested by SoilWise.
 It allows users to run term search queries, spatial queries and fulltext search.
-More information is available in [Metadata Catalogue](../technical_components/catalogue.md).
+More information is available in [SoilWise Finder](../technical_components/catalogue.md).

 ### Soil Companion